confluentinc/cp-ansible/molecule_scenarios.md

 Validates that Control Center can connect to each Kafka Connect Cluster.

 Validates that Control Center Can connect to each KSQL cluster.

 ***

+### confluent.test/molecule/rbac-kafka-connect-replicator-kerberos-mtls-custom-debian10

+#### Scenario rbac-kafka-connect-replicator-kerberos-mtls-custom-debian10 test's the following:

+Installation of Confluent Platform on CentOS7.

+RBAC Enabled.

+Customer RBAC system admins.

+Kerberos enabled on Cluster1(mds).

+MTLS Customer certs enabled on cluster2.

+Replicator Configured with Kerberos and MTLS.

+#### Scenario rbac-kafka-connect-replicator-kerberos-mtls-custom-debian10 verify test's the following:

+Validates that the Console Consumer can consume data from cluster2, proving that data has been replicated from cluster1 (MDS).

+Validates that Replicator is using MTLS with RBAC to Produce data to Cluster2.

+Validates that Replicator is using Kerberos with RBAC to Consume from Cluster1 (MDS).

+Validates that client ID's are set correctly on Replicator.

+Validates that Replicator logging path is valid.

+Validates client packages.

+***